Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 >
 > `VG_BAD_HANDLE_ERROR`
 >
-> – if font is not a valid font handle, or is not shared with the current context `VG_ILLEGAL_ARGUMENT_ERROR`
+> â€“ if font is not a valid font handle, or is not shared with the current context `VG_ILLEGAL_ARGUMENT_ERROR`
 >
-> – if `glyphIndex` has not been defined for a given font object
+> â€“ if `glyphIndex` has not been defined for a given font object
 >
-> – if `paintModes` is not a valid bitwise OR of values from the `VGPaintMode` enumeration, or 0
+> â€“ if `paintModes` is not a valid bitwise OR of values from the `VGPaintMode` enumeration, or 0

 #### <a name="vgDrawGlyphs"></a> _vgDrawGlyphs_